evitajain15/evitajain15/README.md

-### Hi there 👋, Evita Jain
+### Hello Folks 👋

+#Evita Jain

-I'm Evita from India, and I do Designing and Development.
+I do Designing and Development.
 I enjoy learning languages and frameworks.
 I also enjoy working on UI and Design.

 - 🔭 I’m currently working on UI Development Technologies.
 - 🌱 I’m currently learning about web developement :D